 + Pausing the game is handled in the same fashion as would watching a film on DVD or Blu-ray.
 Whether in the middle of an unplayable cut-scene or a player searching for an item in the character world, gameplay can always be paused.

 - The interactive HUD (colored rings) for key action sequences is placed directly in the center of the screen.
-In the even that the sequences of analog stick flicks are complex, players focus less on the actual scene (if at all) and solely on getting the sequences correct.
+In the event that the sequences of analog stick flicks are complex, players focus less on the actual scene (if at all) and solely on getting the sequences correct.

 - The camera view switching seems unpolished and can cause irritation for players trying to maneuver the character from one spot to another.
 This becomes a real problem during time-based challenges as players can become disoriented and quickly lose their sense of direction.